Meet the Jade Vine

 Jade vine knows what it means to move.

 Jade vine knows what it’s like for strangers and even close figures to unexpectedly cut you down, burn you, eject you.
-Jade vine knows what it’s like to flee or evacuate from home because home somehow became inhospitable.
-And jade vine knows what it’s like for strangers to decide you were so beautiful and precious that you were worth preserving and protecting.
+Jade vine knows what it’s like to evacuate from home because home somehow became inhospitable.
+Jade vine knows what it’s like to live in spaces you really didn’t want to be permanent, but you did out of survival.
+And jade vine also knows what it’s like for strangers to decide you were so beautiful and precious that you were worth preserving and protecting.

 Jade vine perhaps knows what it’s like to long for what was once home before.
-Jade vine knows ultimately that it’s rooted where it is now, and it blossoms in full health here, anyway.
+Jade vine knows ultimately that it’s rooted where it is now, accepts that it’s nourished here now, and blossoms in full health here, and now.
 Jade vine thrives despite being far from its mother land — knowing that the future is mysterious, but not something to distrust.

 Survival is strange, and healing is, too.